Leading Industry Associations Express Concern with India’s ICT Import License Requirement

 The National Foreign Trade Council (NFTC) is the premier business association advancing trade and tax policies that support access to the global marketplace.
 Founded in 1914, NFTC promotes an open, rules-based global economy on behalf of a diverse membership of U.S.-based businesses.

-WASHINGTON D.C. – National Foreign Trade Council (NFTC) Vice President for Global Trade Policy Tiffany Smith issued the following statement after the USITC today released its report on the effects of Section 232 and 301 tariffs:
+WASHINGTON DC – National Foreign Trade Council (NFTC) Vice President for Global Trade Policy Tiffany Smith today issued a statement following following the EU’s adoption of an adequacy decision for the U.S.-EU Data Privacy Framework:

 ###